The Easiest And Best Baby Shower DIY Present

 This post contains affiliate links.
 This does not impact your price but I do get a small commission for any items purchased through these links.
 For my full disclosure, please read my disclosures and policies page here.
 As always, thank you for your continued support of Chatting with Chai.

 String (not pictured)

-The size of your onesie really depends on the size of your frame, but if we’re talking about average size frames (my frame was a standard picture frame), then your paper should be 2.5 inches wide and 2.75 inches long.
+The size of your onesie really depends on the size of your frame, but if we’re talking about average size frames, then your paper should be 2.5 inches wide and 2.75 inches long.
 That should be a good start in case you mess up or anything.

 You want to cut two slits on the side, leaving about 1cm at the top.

 Once you have cut both sides, you want to take your circle lever punch and cut out holes at the bottom.